Jamienie/Jamienie.github.io/_posts/2018-09-14-first-blog-post.md

 <i><b>Counting</b></i>

-On our number_list above, we can see that there are some duplicates. `.count()` gives us a easy method to count the number of times a item appears in the list.
+On our number_list above, we can see that there are some duplicates. `.count()` gives us an easy method to count the number of times an item appears in the list.

 ![images]({{ site.baseurl }}/counted.png)